 Happy Thursday, friends!
 I feel like it’s been forever since I’ve done a recipe post here on Designs of Any Kind.
 I’ve been spending more time in the home/design world of this tiny space on the web.
 I’m genuinely excited about this recipe because, a) I LOVE anything mini when it comes to food, especially mini burgers!
 And, b) these mini turkey burgers are loaded with some of my favorite things – fresh basil, sweet peaches, and MOZZARELLA!
 Yeah, I’m a huge fan of cheese!

-Oh, there’s also, c)because I managed to dust off my forgotten bread making skills and made mini pretzel buns for this recipe!
+Oh, there’s also, c) because I managed to dust off my forgotten bread making skills and made mini pretzel buns for this recipe!
 Honestly, I think I did a pretty fantastic job for never being the best bread maker.
-In fact, I’m sort of warming up to the idea of making bread from scratch instead of constantly running to the grocery store to buy it!
+In fact, I’m sort of warming up to the idea of making bread like kaiser rolls from scratch instead of constantly running to the grocery store to buy it!
 There’s something very therapeutic and calming about the art of bread making.

 These Mini Turkey Burgers with Peaches, Mozzarella, and Basil Aioli are a lot of fun for parties and game day, if you want something more unique yet delicious!
 With Labor Day only a week away, this would be the perfect opportunity to strut your mini burger making skills for whatever party or gathering you may be hosting!